katsanoulis/Approximate_First_Integral/ABC Flow/README.md

 In both cases the file "main.m" computes the approximate first integral and the file "plotStructures.m" plots and outputs the extracted structures.

 ## References
 [1] S. Katsanoulis, F. Kogelbauer, S. Roshan, J. Ault & G. Haller.
 Approximate streamsurfaces for flow visualization.
-Submitted.
+To appear in JFM.

 Citation: